John Jacob Astor VI: Inheritance

-Personal life and death
+Personal life

 Astor became engaged to Eileen Sherman Gillespie (1915–2008), the elder daughter of Lieutenant Lawrence Lewis Gillespie and Irene Muriel Augusta Sherman, in early December 1933.
 Irene's parents were businessman William Watts Sherman of Duncan, Sherman & Company and Sophia Augusta Brown.
 Lawrence's father was Major General George Lewis Gillespie Jr. a Medal of Honor recipient and Chief Engineer of the United States Army.
 They planned to marry on February 6, 1934, but she called the wedding off on January 22 after a bitter argument.
 Heartbroken, Astor went to Shanghai shortly afterward to grieve, returning to America in early May 1934.
 He blamed her parents for interfering with the relationship.
 He once suggested they could reconcile, saying, "I was willing to marry her, and if I were to think about it, I might still be willing to marry her."
 Eileen's daughter Marguerite "Margy" Slocum later said of him: "She felt that he had grown up lonely...
 He was a bit eccentric, and she felt he wasn't mature enough to get married."

 A few weeks after returning from Shanghai, Astor became engaged to Eileen's close friend socialite Ellen Tuck "Tucky" French (1915–1974), the elder daughter of Francis Ormond "Frank" French II and Eleanor Livingston Burrill.
 They married on June 30, 1934, at Trinity Church in Newport, Rhode Island.
 Tucky was a granddaughter of Amos Tuck French, and had been attracted to Jakey while he was engaged to Eileen.
 Tucky was to be a bridesmaid at Jakey and Eileen's wedding.
 The couple had one son before divorcing in May 1943.